benjspitler/benjspitler.github.io/nba-predictions.md

 x_t30 <- model.matrix(tot_pts ~., t30_scaled_no_names)[, -1]
 nn_ht_pts_pred_2021_2022 <- predict(best_model, x_t30)
 ```
-When sorted in descending order, my neural netowrk model predicted the following top 12 scorers in the NBA in the 2021-2022 season.
+When sorted in descending order, my neural network model predicted the following top 12 scorers in the NBA in the 2021-2022 season.
 Again, these broadly make sense and are consistent with the previous year's top performers, as well as the top scorers halfway through the 2021-2022 season, to some degree:

 <img src="images/nn_pts_leaders_tot.png?raw=true/">